Door hardware and low-voltage wiring for Santa Clara and Bay Area properties.

 Result: A physical layer that is easier to service and build on.

-Door hardware, intercom release, camera context, and access control wiring planned around the same opening
+Door hardware, intercom release, camera context, and access-control wiring planned around the same physical opening

 No generic hardware package before the opening is understood.